Gingerbread House Sandwich Cookies

 - Place 1 in. apart on greased baking sheets.
 Bake at 350° for 8-10 minutes or until lightly browned.
 Cool for 2 minutes before removing to wire racks to cool completely.

-- In a large bowl, beat the cream cheese, cream, lemon peel, juice and salt until fluffy.
+- In a large bowl, beat the cream cheese, cream, lemon zest, juice and salt until fluffy.
 Add confectioners’ sugar; beat until smooth.
 Spread on the bottoms of half of the cookies; top with the remaining cookies.

 - For icing, combine the confectioners' sugar, lemon juice, corn syrup and water until smooth.
 Decorate cookies with icing and sprinkles.
 Let stand until set.
 Store in an airtight container in the refrigerator.